tommasosansone91/waterwatch/dev_utils/install_on_raspberrypi.md

 # Install on Raspberry pi

-This procedure gives instructions on how to install the app basic-social-network on a Raspberry pi.
+This procedure gives instructions on how to install the app waterwatch on a Raspberry pi.

 > [!IMPORTANT]
 > The Raspberry pi and the PC used for the deploy must be connected to the same LAN network.